is public space? It is the place where the public connects, outside

 when an engaged group of citizens walk through their own town

-together - so the Forum features around 20 tours of new public space
+together - so the Forum featured 20 tours of new public space

 in Vienna.
 These range from a smells tour to midnight walks, an